Multidrug-resistant tuberculosis: Treatment

 On 28 December 2012, the U.S. Food and Drug Administration (FDA) approved bedaquiline (marketed as Sirturo by Johnson & Johnson) to treat multidrug-resistant tuberculosis, the first new treatment in 40 years.
 Sirturo is to be used in a combination therapy for patients who have failed standard treatment and have no other options.
 Sirturo is an adenosine triphosphate synthase (ATP synthase) inhibitor.

-The following drugs are experimental compounds that are not commercially available, but may be obtained from the manufacturer as part of a clinical trial or on a compassionate basis.
-Their efficacy and safety are unknown: